Foundation of the Communist Party of India: 1925 Kanpur Conference

 At the Third Session of the Kanpur conference held on 27 February a party constitution was adopted and a Central Executive Committee (CEC) was elected.
 The CEC was supposed to have 30 members, but the Kanpur conference only elected 16 members.
 The remaining 14 CEC members were supposed to be inducted from different provincial organizations further on.
 Per Sen and Ghosh (1991) the adopted party constitution deviated from democratic centralism, with open party membership and allowing lower organs to define organizational rules locally.

 The Central Executive Committee held its first meeting the following day at Singaravelu's camp.
 The meeting unanimously elected as party office bearers Satyabhakta, Azad Sobhani, Hasrat Mohani, and Baba Rana Choube from UP, Muzaffar Ahmad and Radha Mohan Gokulji from Calcutta, Kameswara Rao and Krishnaswamy Ayyangar from Madras, J. P. Bagerhatta, K. N. Joglekar, S. V. Ghate and R. S. Nimbkar from Bombay and S .D.
 Hassan, Ramchandra and Abdul Majid from Lahore.
 S. V. Ghate and J. P. Bagerhatta were elected as general secretaries of the party.
 Azad Sobhani was unanimously elected as party vice president for a one-year term.
 Singaravelu was named party president.
 His Labour Kisan Party of Hindustan dissolved into the Communist Party of India.

 Satyabhakta (Kanpur), Muzaffar Ahmad (Calcutta), S. D. Hassan (Lahore) and Krishnaswamy Ayyangar (Madras) were named secretaries of the party, and placed in charge of the work of the party in their respective provinces until provincial committees could be established.
 The meeting resolved to set up the party headquarters in Bombay during the course of 1926, and it was decided that S. V. Ghate was to receive 60 rupees monthly to run the office.

 From Kanpur Conference to Meerut Case

 During 1926–1929 (i.e. until the Meerut Conspiracy Case arrests) the CEC played a key role in building the Workers and Peasants Party and trade unions.
-The CEC met irregularily under clandestine conditions during these years.
+The CEC met irregularly under clandestine conditions during these years.